Shatta Wale, Stonebwoy ban from VGMA was a blessing – Epixode

 The VGMA Board, however, lifted the ban through a press release dated February 12, 2021.

-Speaking on his much-anticipated banger titled 'Faya', which features music duo Keche, the reigning Reggae Dancehall Artiste of the Year revealed that the music was unplanned.
+Speaking on his much-anticipated banger titled ‘Faya’, which features musical duo Keche, the reigning Reggae Dancehall Artiste of the Year revealed that the music was unplanned.
 However, it is already making waves.

 “This song wasn’t planned.
 Andrew called me that he has a Reggae song, and he wants me to give him a verse.
 So I delivered.
 It was supposed to be a whole day session, but within a few hours, I was done with the verse.